DHTMLX/docs-suite/docs/sidebar/data_loading.md

 # Data loading

-There are several simple ways of loading data into dhtmlxSidebar:
+There are several simple ways of loading data into DHTMLX Sidebar:

 - on initialization of Sidebar
 - after initialization of Sidebar